Salma-Moh/alx-low_level_programming/0x00-hello_world/README.md

-Hello World
-This is the folder for the beginner project on C. Hello World_
+This is a readme for this directory